 Problem Possible Cause and Recommended Action Subjects are too dark when shooting images in a seashore or ski area.
 Sunlight reflected by water, sand, or snow, can cause underexposure of images.
-Change the flash mode setting to (Flash On) for daylight synchro flash (page 26), or adjust EV shift to the + side (page 34).
+Change the flash mode setting to [3] (Flash On) for daylight synchro flash (page 26), or adjust EV shift to the + side (page 33).
+Digital zoom (including HD zoom) does not work.
+The zoom bar indicates zoom only up to a zoom factor of 3.0.
+1)The digital zoom setting may be turned off.
+Turn on digital zoom (page 55).
+2)Date stamping may be turned on, which will cause digital zoom to be disabled.
+Turn off date stamping (page 99).
 The image is out of focus during movie recording.
-Focusing may not be possible because the subject is outside the focus range.
+1)Focusing may not be possible because the subject is outside the focus range.
 Shoot within the allowable range.
-The lens may be dirty.
-Clean the lens (page 111).
+2)The lens may be dirty.
+Clean the lens (page 112).
 Pla yback The color of the playback image is different from what appears on the monitor screen when shooting.
 Sunlight or light from another source may be shining directly into the lens when you are shooting.
 Position the camera so sunlight does not shine directly into the lens.
 Images are not displayed.
 This camera cannot display non-DCF images recorded onto a memory card using another digital camera.
 Images cannot be edited (with resizing, trimming, rotation).
 Note that you cannot edit the following types of snapshots. • Movies • Snapshots recorded with another camera

-Problem Possible Cause and Recommended Action Other The wrong date and time are displayed.
+Problem Possible Cause and Recommended Action Otl Other The wrong date and time are displayed.
 The date and time setting is off.
 Set the correct date and time (page 100).
 The messages on the display are in the wrong language.
 The wrong display language is selected.
 Change the display language setting (page 101).
 Images cannot be transferred over a USB connection.
-The USB cable may not be connected securely.
+1)The USB cable may not be connected securely.
 Check all connections.
-The wrong USB communication protocol is selected.
-Select the correct USB communication protocol in accordance with the type of device you are connecting (pages 81, 90).
-If the camera is not turned on, turn it on.
+2)The wrong USB communication protocol is selected.
+Select the correct USB communication protocol in accordance with the type of device you are connecting (pages 80, 89).
+3)If the camera is not turned on, turn it on.
+4)Your computer may not be able to recognize the camera if you connect via a USB hub.
+Always connect directly to the computer's USB port.
 Language selection screen appears when the camera is turned on.
-You did not configure initial settings after purchasing the camera or the battery may have been left with a dead battery.
+1)You did not configure initial settings after purchasing the camera or the battery may have been left with a dead battery.
 Check the camera setup (pages 13, 101).
-There may be a problem with the camera's memory data.
+2)There may be a problem with the camera's memory data.
 If this is the case, perform the reset operation to initialize the camera's setup (page 104).
 After that, configure each setting.
 If the language selection screen does not re-appear when you turn the camera on, it means that the camera's memory management data has been restored.
 If the same message appears after you turn power back on, contact your retailer or a CASIO authorized service center.